 Upon completion of interviews, the academic, application file and interview scores are compiled into a ranked list.
 This is shared with the admission committee shortly after interviews.
 The admission committee then discussed the rank and determines who should be offered a seat in the incoming class.
 Three to five days pass before the list is 'final' so that admission committee members can be sure of the rank.

 File Review (Analysis of application and reference letters) 25%

-Academic Score (GRE score, last 45 credit units GPA, required science courses GPA) 50%
+Academic Score (last 45 credit units GPA, required science courses GPA) 50%